xt-ml/block-garden/README.md

 - Mine resources by breaking blocks (R key) - you'll collect materials automatically
 - Fog clears as exploration progresses
 - Save your game frequently using the World State menu (Ctrl+S)
-- Share interesting world seeds with friends!
+- Share interesting worlds with friends!

 ## To play locally